colestrode/skellington/README.md

 ### Namespace Express Paths

-If you are writing slash commands and need access to the express server, use a namespaced path, like `/funny-gifs/endpoint`.
+If you are adding additional routes to the express app use a namespaced path, like `/funny-gifs/endpoint`.
 Don't add things to the root path, those are likely to conflict with another bot.